github/game-off-2013/README.md

 ## Overview

 It is another Thanksgiving holiday, a time of retrospect and blessings.

-You have been invited over for dinner.
-Wanting to make a good impression, you agree to cook the turkey…
+You have been invited to craft the centerpiece of the American thanksgiving dinner, the turkey.
+Apply your culinary expertise to impress your family!
+Impress your girlfriend / boyfriend and be judged your future in-laws.

 ## Turkey Cooking Simulator Features:
 * Real-time cooking action!